csmap-surveys/csmap-surveys.github.io/youtube_takeout_inst.md

 *Note: if your file size is larger than 1 GB, you most likely selected more data than requested.
 Please make sure you unselect “videos” in step 4.*

 ## Step 2: Wait for your takeout data to become available
-After completing these steps, it may take Google anywhere from 1 hour to a few days to send you the data archive.
+After completing the Goolge takeout request, it may take Google anywhere from 1 hour to a few days to send you the data archive.

 ## Step 3: Submit your takeout data to receive points